 Outside Dia. hub outside diameter, assumed constant along the tooth facewidth; Rim-Web Radius the rim to web radius, assumed constant along the tooth facewidth, is defined by two elements; Web-Hub Radius the web to hub radius, assumed constant along the tooth facewidth, is defined by two elements; Hub (Toe) extent of the hub ahead of tooth toe; Hub (Heel) extent of the hub after of tooth heel.
 Fillet Factor fillet factor used to modify the way the rim is meshed under the tooth.
 If a solid rim is used rather, this corresponds to the hub and is why it appears in the Hub data page.
 When the fillet factor is equal to 0, the rim is meshed ordinarily, e.g. with equally spaced radial nodes; when the fillet factor is larger than 0, the nodes under the tooth are radially displaced inward, in order to improve the shape of the fillet elements.
-The rim must be meshed with at least 3 elements for the fillet factor to be effective Thin Dim and Unb talle HyGEADS that a thin rimmad goor is considered; however 1 nin Aim ana 1140 If any of the above values is null or negative, a solid rim is assumed.
+The rim must be meshed with at least 3 elements for the fillet factor to Thin Rim and Hub be effective. tells HyGEARS that a thin rimmed gear is considered; however, If any of the above values is null or negative, a solid rim is assumed.